Generic Name: cefotaxime (SEF oh TAX eem)

 Common side effects may include:

-pain, irritation, or a hard lump where the injection was given;
+pain, bruising, swelling, or other irritation where the injection was given;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.